-An antivirus should offer protection not only against virus but also from other forms of malware such as adware, spyware etc.
+An antivirus should offer protection not only against the virus but also from other forms of malware such as adware, spyware, etc.

-Most antivirus programs claim to provide all round protection.
+Most antivirus programs claim to provide all-round protection.
 But remember that there is nothing called 100% protection when it comes to the Internet.
 That is why you need a second line of defense as well.
-In addition to a real-time antivirus, keep running scheduled scans of your anti-malware, and use an online antivirus scanners or a second-opinion scanner occasionally.
+In addition to a real-time antivirus, keep running scheduled scans of your anti-malware, and use online antivirus scanners or a second-opinion scanner occasionally.

 2. Use a good Firewall

 If you are using Windows 7 or 8, the firewall in the operating system is good enough.
-Please read our article on how to configure Windows Firewall in Windows.
-If you want, you can use a third party firewall.
-Not everyone is comfortable with Windows built in firewall.
+Please read our article on how to configure the Windows Firewall in Windows.
+If you want, you can use a third-party firewall.
+Not everyone is comfortable with Windows built-in firewall.
 There are both free and paid firewalls available on the Internet.
 Check out our list of best free firewalls on The Windows Club.

 A good DNS will protect you against malicious websites.
 There are many DNS that are both fast and provide protection as well.
 You can use Comodo DNS or any other DNS that you prefer.